nauen/NoBlockingCapacitiveSensor/README.md

 I added also from nhatuan84 Arduino-KalmanFilter https://github.com/nhatuan84/Arduino-KalmanFilter

-This sketch is tested on Teensy 4.0.
+This sketch is tested on Teensy 4.0 and Arduino Nano.
 It has a nice range until 1m with 30MOhm.
 The graph is a bit unpredictable and the spikes very sharp.
 Didn't find a perfect filter yet.

-Could run on Arduino.
+On Arduino Nano, the sender PIN D5 will not be used.
+I don't know why it's working, but it's working.

 Maybe the sketch is able to run on ESP32 if it's possible to attach an interrupt.
 Not tryed yet.